phoeluga/ioBroker.synochat/README.md

 			Please note that when using this channel type, the channel name of the ioBroker adapter instance configuration must be identical to the channel name of the Synology chat channel in order to receive messages.

+			> Note: Please make sure not to select the '*react on*' options for outgoing channels

 		If a channel should be configured in both, sending and receiving messages, simply add a second channel with the same name and select the other channel type.

     * **Object value template**